Femoral artery pseudoaneurysm

 - anticoagulation therapy

-- improper arterial puncture technique; ideally the common femoral artery should be punctured
+- improper arterial puncture technique: ideally the more proximal femoral artery should be punctured

 - inadvertent femoral artery branch puncture